What are Zombie Cells & How Can We Remove Them?

 Key Takeaways:

-• Senotherapeutic molecules have shown promising effects on preventing and reversing aging by reducing senescent burden in the body.
+• Senotherapeutic molecules have shown promising effects on preventing and reversing aging by reducing the senescent burden in the body.

 Key Takeaways:

-• Senotherapeutic molecules have shown promising effects on preventing and reversing aging by reducing senescent burden in the body.
+• Senotherapeutic molecules have shown promising effects on preventing and reversing aging by reducing the senescent burden in the body.

 Reviewed by Alessandra Zonari, PhD, Chief Scientific Officer (CSO) and Co-Founder of OneSkin